reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Intro-Closures-Python.md

 ----

 This is an example of a closure.
 A closure describes the relationship the inner function `multiply` has to its parent function `times`.
-It includes the dependence `multiply` has on `times` to fulfill the lexical scope requirements of its variables. (`times` provides `multiply` with `x`).
+It includes the dependence `multiply` has on `times` to fulfill the lexical scope requirements of its calculations -- (`times` provides `multiply` with `x`).

 I'm going to go into more depth in this in a later post.
-Until then, more practice.

 Remember our `times_ten` function above?
 It took a number `x` and returned the value of multiplying `x` and `10`.